Slave rebellion: North America

 The abolitionist John Brown had already fought against pro-slavery forces in Bleeding Kansas for several years when he decided to lead a raid on a Federal arsenal in Harpers Ferry, Virginia.
 This raid was a joint attack by freed blacks and white men who had corresponded with slaves on plantations in order to create a general uprising among slaves.
 Brown carried hundreds of copies of the constitution for a new republic of former slaves in the Appalachians.
 But they were never distributed, and the slave uprisings that were to have helped Brown did not happen.
 Some believe that he knew the raid was doomed but went ahead anyway, because of the support for abolition it would (and did) generate.
 The U.S. military, led by Lieutenant Colonel Robert E. Lee, easily overwhelmed Brown's forces.
 But directly following this, slave disobedience and the number of runaways increased markedly in Virginia.

 The historian Steven Hahn proposes that the self-organized involvement of slaves in the Union Army during the American Civil War composed a slave rebellion that dwarfed all others.
 Similarly, tens of thousands of slaves joined British forces or escaped to British lines during the American Revolution, sometimes using the disruption of war to gain freedom.
-For instance, when the British evacuated from Charleston and Savannah, they took 10,000 slaves with them.
+For instance, when the British evacuated from Charleston and Savannah, they took 10,000 freed slaves with them.
 They also evacuated slaves from New York, taking more than 3,000 for resettlement to Nova Scotia, where they were recorded as Black Loyalists and given land grants.